 Whether parents are divorced or unmarried, both parents are responsible for supporting the child, either through physical custody or financial support.
 In Florida, child support is based on a formula that incorporates the income of both parents, the amount of parental time-sharing enjoyed by each parent and other factors.
 Of course, a formula is only as good as the information that is entered into it.
-At the law firm of Brodie & Friedman, P.A., in Boca Raton, Florida, our goal is to ensure the proper amount of child support is awarded by getting all of the facts on the table.
+At the law firm of Brodie & Friedman, P.A., in Boca Raton, Florida, our goal is to ensure the proper amount of support is awarded by getting all of the facts on the table.

-Changes in FL Child Support Laws And Guidelines
+Changes in Florida Laws And Guidelines

-Child Support Modification and Enforcement
+Modification and Enforcement

 The amount of child support is modifiable.
-After a divorce, we can assist with post-judgment modifications to increase or decrease child support payments.
+After a divorce, we can assist with post-judgment modifications to increase or decrease payments.
 These changes can be made in situations involving salary changes, changes to the needs of the child, such as medical bills, and other substantial changes.

 If child support is not being paid, our family law attorneys can petition the court to enforce the support orders.
 We will stand up for your rights.
-We have nearly 30 years of combined experience helping people get the results they need.
+We have over 30 years of combined experience helping people get the results they need.